 How anchoring is related to some of the safe experiments I have discussed on this web site.
 In my own language, the pre-frontal cortex is part of our younger and smarter sibling and the threat/fear system belongs with our older, and not so smart sibling.
 For more on this, take a look at:

-The illustration, below, draws a link between an anchor and the rest of our body – through our autonomic nervous system (ANS).
+The next illustration draws a link between an anchor and the rest of our body – through our autonomic nervous system (ANS).

 A useful reminder of the ‘map’ of EFT Tapping points comes to me via a colleague:

 Tapping, as a technique used by the ‘energy’ schools, seems to produce some visible results, for some people.
 My observation, here, is simple: if it works, don’t knock it.
 If it seems not to work, don’t pack it in immediately.
 Have you ever practised something new and got it right first time?
 Do try something out for a reasonable amount of time before moving on to something new.